๐ŸงพFinancial Accounting I

 Self-Check Questions

-1. Which two steps in the accounting cycle specifically verify that total debits equal total credits, and what distinguishes their purposes?
+1. Three steps in the accounting cycle verify that total debits equal total credits.
+Name all three and explain what distinguishes their purposes.

-2. If a company fails to record an adjusting entry for accrued wages, which financial statements will be misstated and in what direction?
+2. If a company fails to record an adjusting entry for accrued wages at period-end, which financial statements will be misstated and in what direction?
+(Hint: think about both the income statement and the balance sheet.)

-3. Compare and contrast the unadjusted trial balance and the post-closing trial balance—what accounts appear on each, and when in the cycle is each prepared?
+3. Compare the unadjusted trial balance and the post-closing trial balance.
+What accounts appear on each, and when in the cycle is each prepared?

 4. A transaction is recorded in the journal but never posted to the ledger.
 Will the trial balance still balance?
-Explain why or why not.
+Why or why not?

-5. An FRQ asks you to explain why closing entries are necessary under the periodicity assumption.
-Which accounts are affected, and what would happen to the income statement if closing entries were skipped?
+5. Explain why closing entries are necessary under the periodicity assumption.
+Which accounts are affected, and what would happen to the income statement next period if closing entries were skipped?